 To check if you could use one of our No Win, No Fee solicitors, you can arrange a free claim consultation here.

-Hopefully, this article has explained everything important that you need to know about claiming compensation for an electric shock, or electrocution.
+Hopefully, this article has explained everything important that you need to know about claiming compensation for an electric shock.
 If you’ve decided to start the claims process, you can contact our team for free legal advice on 0800 652 1345.
 If your claim is suitable, we’ll appoint a No Win, No Fee solicitor to try and secure the maximum compensation possible for your injuries.

 If you have any further questions on electric shock compensation claims, please feel free to connect with us via live chat.